Levi Tillemann: 2018 U.S. House campaign

-Tillemann was endorsed by State Senator and speaker pro-tempore Rhonda Fields as well as the Denver chapter of the Progressive Democrats of America.
+Tillemann was endorsed by state senator and speaker pro-tempore Rhonda Fields as well as the Denver chapter of the Progressive Democrats of America.

-In April 2018, it emerged that Congressman Steny Hoyer and the Democratic Congressional Campaign Committee were supporting Tillemann's opponent, corporate lawyer Jason Crow.
+In April 2018, it emerged that Congressman Steny Hoyer and the Democratic Congressional Campaign Committee were supporting Tillemann's opponent, lawyer Jason Crow.
 In a recorded conversation, Hoyer urged Tillemann to drop out of the race.
 Hoyer acknowledged that the DCCC had already identified Crow as their choice candidate and discouraged a candid discussion about his weaknesses.
 Crow went on to win the primary and defeat Republican incumbent Mike Coffman in the general election.